FALKLAND ISLANDS

 Hello Everyone,

-Since I last wrote on Monday.
+Since I last wrote on Tuesday.
 Tuesday was the second sea day as we made our way to the Falkland Islands.
 Not much to report on that day.
-Below is Stanley Harbour just after our arrival yesterday morning.
+Below is Stanley Harbour just after our arrival this morning.

 The Falkland Islands are a group of 740 islands situated 400 miles off the south-eastern tip of South America.
-Yesterday morning at about 7:30am we sailed into Stanley Harbour.
-Below is a picture of me as I got off the ship yesterday morning.
+This morning at about 7:30am we sailed into Stanley Harbor.
+Below is a picture of me as I got off the ship this morning.

 I'm welcomed to the Falkland Islands